 At a total height of 22mm, keycaps included, this is a slim keyboard and is lightweight at 810g.
 There is no wrist rest included.

 In terms of color options, the G915 TKL comes in white and black.
-At the rear is a power switch and a USB-C port for charge and use.
+At the rear is a power switch and a micro USB port for charge and use.
 At the base are two retractable feet to tilt the keyboard.
 The included LIGHTSPEED USB wireless receiver can be stored in the back of the keyboard for additional portability.

 The keyboard has a brushed aluminum top plate along with a steel-reinforced base.
 Along with its tenkeyless layout, the keyboard features dedicated connectivity, illumination and media control keys and a volume roller.
 There is also dedicated key for ‘Game Mode’ that disables the Windows key by default and lets you disable any keys you don’t need.